bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_4.rst

     :source-position: none

-To display dollar amounts instead of just numbers on your y-axis, use the :class:`~bokeh.models.formatters.NumeralTickFormatter`:
+To display dollar amounts instead of just numbers on your y-axis, use the :class:`~bokeh.models.NumeralTickFormatter`:

-First, import the :class:`~bokeh.models.formatters.NumeralTickFormatter` from
+First, import the :class:`~bokeh.models.NumeralTickFormatter` from
 |bokeh.models|:

 .. code-block:: python